rust-lang/book/second-edition/src/ch13-01-closures.md

 This change unifies all the calls to `simulated_expensive_calculation` and solves the problem of the first `if` block calling the function twice unnecessarily.
-Unfortunately, we're now calling this function and waiting for the result in all cases, which includes the inner `if` block that doesn't use the result value at all.
+Unfortunately, we’re now calling this function and waiting for the result in all cases, which includes the inner `if` block that doesn’t use the result value at all.

 We want to be able to specify some code in one place in our program, but then